 - Be sensitive and respectful.
 It’s important to set a clear date for the change to occur to help employees detach or detangle themselves from their current work.
 In other words, allow your team to “mourn” the past and have a chance to celebrate the new beginning.

 At the end of the day, I was surprised to find out how people get stranded through change.
 This often deteriorates morale and can turn into negativity, inefficiency, and poor results.
 Leaders who invest in a well-managed transition plan will obtain better results.
 In an ever-changing world, it’s a great opportunity for you to touch people’s lives and help them find a path to success.

-Esteban Quiros, CMA, is the North America Supply Chain F&A manager at Procter & Gamble, San José Service Center, San José, Costa Rica.
+Esteban Quiros, CMA, is the Plant Manager at Procter & Gamble, Costa Rica.